-The latest Moto G design is very similar to the older model, but also borrows a few new design traits from the original Moto E. You can't miss the primary change of little metal bars above and below the screen.
+The Moto G (2014) design is very similar to the older model, but also borrows a few new design traits from the original Moto E. You can't miss the primary change of little metal bars above and below the screen.

 They're not there for the look and, let's be honest, they don't really look all that great.
 But they do mark where the front stereo speakers live.
-The last Moto G used a single mono speaker on the back.
+The original Moto G used a single mono speaker on the back.

 I do find this a real downgrade in looks, as much of the immediate design purity has been lost by sticking these not-exactly-subtle metal bits on the front.
-Otherwise, the looks of the new and old Moto Gs are pretty familiar.
+Otherwise, the looks of the newer and older Moto Gs are pretty familiar.